 Getting Started with IOIO Video Tutorial: Walks you through the HelloIOIO example which controls the onboard LED from an Android phone.
 Running Time: 11 minutes

-If you encounter any problems when using this product, here is the contact from which you can get the technical support.
+If you encounter any problems when using this product, please contact al(at)ledpixelart.com for the technical support.